learning-zone/angular-basics/README.md

 **uglification** - process of transforming code to use short variable and function names
 **tree shaking** -  is the process of removing any code that we are not actually using in our application from the final bundle

+*Note: The ng build command with the --prod meta-flag (`ng build --prod`) compiles with AOT by default.*
 #### Q. How to optimize loading large data in angular?
 **Load Time Performance**
 1. **AOT**: The Angular Ahead-of-Time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
 Compiling your application during the build process provides a faster rendering in the browser.